 Part 1 – Hong Kong Bank Statements

-The Need to Translate Hong Kong Bank Statements from Chinese to English
+The Translating Bank Statements for Hong Kong from Chinese to English

 Bank Statements from Hong Kong are often available in both English and Chinese.
 However, there are several banks which only give customers the option to either print the English version of a monthly statement or the Chinese version.
 In other words, if the client needs to get the past 6 months of bank statements, but they were originally printed in Chinese, the bank will not be able to help.